 - Determine if discounting is needed to drive conversion rates

-You may wonder if providing a discount, or sending recipients down a full discount ladder, is necessary in given flow.
+You may wonder if providing a discount, or sending recipients down a full discount ladder, is necessary in a given flow.
 Use a Random Split where 20-50% of recipients go down a path with a discount offer, and the rest get the same content with no offer included.
 If you're seeing significant conversion gains when you provide an incentive, this can validate a decision to stick with discounting as a strategy.

 View Conditional Split Activity